-Budget Session: Violence in the name of protest weakens the country, says President Kovind
+Budget Session: Economic Survey tabled in Parliament by Nirmala Sitharaman

 Live updates

+12.58 pm: The Lok Sabha has been adjourned till 11 am on Saturday.

+12.57 am: Union Finance Minister Nirmala Sitharaman tables the Economic Survey in the Parliament.

-12.09 pm: Chief Economic Advisor Krishnamurthy Subramanian speaks about the economic survey.
+12.09 pm: Chief Economic Advisor Krishnamurthy Subramanian speaks about the Economic Survey.
 “Our team has done a lot of hard work,” he says, according to The Indian Express.
 “The team has prepared the second economic survey in six months.”

 12.07 pm: “My government is determined to achieve the $5 trillion economy it has set as a target for itself in this term,” says Kovind.
 The president has concluded his address.